-Jewish food can seem almost overwhelming at first, partly because there isn’t just one style of Jewish cuisine.
-Instead, the food is influenced by the region that people settled in, by history, and by many other things.
+Learning about Jewish cuisine can seem almost overwhelming at first, partly because there isn’t just one style of Jewish food.
+Instead, the various types of Jewish food is influenced by the region that people settled in, by history, and by many other things.
 This has led to a variety of different styles, including Persian, Indian, Latin American, Ashkenazi, and Sephardi Jewish food.

 Culture and history aren’t the only things that have influenced Jewish meals.
 The food must also be prepared following the rules of kosher.
 This includes avoiding pork and shellfish, along with some other ingredients.
 Meat, when served, needs to have been ritually slaughtered and prepared in a specific way.

 To complicate matters further, the rules prevent meat and dairy from being combined in the same dish.
 Such restrictions mean that many traditional dishes need to be modified to make them suitable for Jewish eaters.

 However, all of these rules don’t mean that Jewish food isn’t worth eating.
 Quite the opposite.
 There are plenty of delicious meals that are worth trying for yourself.
 Many of them can easily be made at home by following a Jewish or a kosher cookbook.